simov/purest/README.md

 }, function (err, res, body) {})
 ```

-This will result in request to the `https://us2.api.mailchimp.com` domain.
+Will result in request to the `https://us2.api.mailchimp.com` domain.

 ### subpath